-+The Technical Feasibility Assessment scheme is open to applications from the following +organisations:

-- University-based researchers and research groups - Research groups within Publicly Funded Research Organisations, including Medical Research Institutes (MRIs) - Small-to-Medium Enterprises (SMEs) including university start-ups

-Only applications that seek to access assessment by facilities external to their academic unit or host entity will be considered.

-Applicants at any stage of their career can apply.
+- 1. The Technical Feasibility Assessments scheme is open to applications from the following organisations: - University-based researchers and research groups - Research groups within Publicly Funded Research Organisations, including Medical Research Institutes (MRIs) - Small-to-Medium Enterprises (SMEs) including university start-ups - 2.
+Only applications that seek to access assessment by facilities external to their academic unit or host entity will be considered. - 3.
+Applicants at any stage of their career can apply. - 4.
+You may apply for a TFA voucher if you have previously been supported under either this scheme or the Pipeline Accelerator.
+However, you must include the completion report for the previous voucher even if it is for a different project.